SirMatters/udacity_react_my_reads/README.md

 - want to read
 - currently reading

-The book returning from searching will have tracked state provided it is tracked.
+Once the book tracked, it will have the same state in the represented search query.

 ## App start up
 To install all dependencies needed within root dir run